 Do you need quick funding to finance your next real estate flip or real estate acquisition?
-Hard money loans may be a short solution for financing, or refinancing, real estate purchases when you don’t qualify for conventional financing, or when time restraints make qualifying for conventional financing unrealistic.
+Hard money loans may be a short solution for financing, refinancing, real estate purchases when you don’t qualify for conventional financing, or when time restraints make qualifying for conventional financing unrealistic.
 Despite the name, hard money can be easy and quick to attain.

 What is Hard Money?

 A hard money loan is a loan secured by real assets.
 In the case of most hard money lenders, the real asset is in the form of real estate.
 Hard money loans are typically provided by a private firm or company but can be from an individual as well.
 The term of the loan is typically short from a few months to a few years.
 The underwriting process for hard money loans also differs from a traditional lending source.

 Anyone who has ever applied for a loan with the bank knows how invasive and time-consuming a traditional lender’s underwriting process is; hard money lenders are typically more flexible in their underwriting process which allows them to make decisions on loans much faster.
 Like traditional lenders, there are a variety of hard money products out there.

 However, hard money loans are typically short-term, interest rate-only loans that include fees on the front end and often do not have pre-payment penalties.
 The interest rate on these types of loans is usually higher than a conventional loan.
 This is because hard money loans are generally (but not always) loans that do not qualify for traditional lending and are considered higher-risk loans.

 Hard money, simply put, is an opportunity to borrow money made with collateral that you own, or are trying to acquire.
 In the world of real estate secured hard money lenders, there doesn’t seem to be convention across the industry or among the various lenders, so you will likely have a hand in influencing your terms.